pagopa-archive/io-infrastructure-live/utils/README.md

 ## API Management utlity scripts: sync users, groups and subscriptions

-The *az-apim-sync.sh* script uses the API Management ARM template (*template.json*) as source to generate three ARM templates:
+The *az-apim-sync.sh* helps operators to sync users, groups and subscriptions between two APIMs.
+Data should be exported manually from the old APIM and saved in a local file called *template.json*.
+The script takes the (*template.json*) file in input and generates three ARM templates:

 * Users (*apim-users.json*)